Artificial intelligence in healthcare: Pharmacy

+In pharmacy, AI has been proposed as a way to generate personalized treatment plans.

 Primary care

 Primary care has become one key development area for AI technologies.
 AI in primary care has been used for supporting decision making, predictive modeling, and business analytics.
 There are only a few examples of AI decision support systems that were prospectively assessed on clinical efficacy when used in practice by physicians.
 But there are cases where the use of these systems yielded a positive effect on treatment choice by physicians.

 As of 2022 in relation to elder care, AI robots had been helpful in guiding older residents living in assisted living with entertainment and company.
 These bots are allowing staff in the home to have more one-on-one time with each resident, but the bots are also programmed with more ability in what they are able to do; such as knowing different languages and different types of care depending on the patient's conditions.
 The bot is an AI machine, which means it goes through the same training as any other machine - using algorithms to parse the given data, learn from it and predict the outcome in relation to what situation is at hand.